 Key Points

-A network repeater is a device that extends the range of a network signal.
-It takes a weak signal and broadcasts it again at full strength.
+A network repeater is a device that extends the range of a network signal by taking a weak signal and broadcasting it again at full strength.
+Wired network repeaters regenerate electrical or optical signals over long cable runs, while wireless network repeaters receive and rebroadcast Wi-Fi signals to enhance coverage in areas with gaps.

 A wired network repeater regenerates electrical or optical signals over long cable runs.
 As the signal travels along the cables, it weakens.
 To counter this, a repeater is placed between cable extensions to amplify network signals.
 Historically, these repeaters were used to extend the distance of Ethernet cables.